rich808/ames_housing_price/README.md

 The datapoint on the left was remove beacause didn't make sense with -200 years old.

-The final step for check for missing values.
-Since these features were qualitative, it should be a numeric.
+The final step was to check for missing values.
+Since these features were qualitative, it must have some numeric values.

 Finding: